 |Rest of the world||City, Country||Geneva, Switzerland:|

-This extract from an assignment should clarify some issues around incorporating citations in your text.
-You can hover/tap over each of them to get an explanation.
+Here's an extract from an assignment, with correct in-text citations and a reference list.
 Please note you do not have to bold the citations in your assignments.

 BERKENKOTTER, C. and HUCKIN, T., 2014.
 Genre knowledge in disciplinary communication.
 Hillsdale, NJ: Lawrence Erlbaum Associates.